geonetwork/core-doc-sources/eng/developer/source/xml_services/services_general.rst

 --------

-The xml.info service can be used to query the site about its configuration, services, status and so on.
-For example, it is used by the harvesting web interface to retrieve information about a remote node.
+The xml.info service can be used to query the site about its configuration, services, status, schemas, users, groups and so on.

 Request
 ```````

-The XML request should contain at least one type element to indicates the
+The XML request should contain at least one type parameter to indicate the
 kind of information to retrieve.
-More type elements can be specified to
+Multiple type parameters can be specified.
-obtain more information at once.
-The set of allowed values are:
+The set of allowed values is:

-#.  **site**: Returns general information about the site like its name, id, etc...
+- **site**: Returns general information about the site like its name, id, etc...

-#.  **categories**: Returns all site’s categories
+- **categories**: Returns all site’s categories

-#.  **groups**: Returns all site’s groups visible to the requesting user.
-If the user does not authenticate
-    himself, only the Intranet and the all groups are visible.
+- **groups**: Returns all site’s groups visible to the requesting user.
+If the user does not authenticate himself, only the Intranet and the all groups are visible.

-#.  **operations**: Returns all possible operations on metadata

-#.  **regions**: Returns all geographical regions usable for queries

-#.  **sources**: Returns all GeoNetwork sources that the remote site knows.

-The result will contain:

-- The remote node’s name and siteId

-- All source UUIDs and names that have been discovered through
-  harvesting.

-- All source UUIDs and names of metadata that have been imported
-  into the remote node through the MEF format.
+- **users**: Depending upon the profile of the user making the call, information about users of the site will be returned.
+The rules are:

-- Administrators can see all users into the system (normal, other
+ - Administrators can see all users
-  administrators, etc...)

-- User administrators can see all users they can administrate and
+ - User administrators can see all users they administer and
    all other user administrators in the same group set.
 The group set
-  is defined by all groups visible to the user administration, beside
+   is defined by all groups visible to the user administrator (except for
-  the All and the Intranet groups.
+   the All and Intranet groups).

-- An authenticated user can see only himself.
+ - An authenticated user can only see their own information.

-- A guest cannot see any user.
+ - A guest cannot see any user information at all.

+- **operations**: Returns all possible operations on metadata

+- **regions**: Returns all geographical regions usable for queries

+- **sources**: Returns all GeoNetwork sources (remote sites) that are known about at the site.
+This will include:

+ - Node name and siteId
+ - All source UUIDs and site names that have been discovered through harvesting
+ - All source UUIDs and site names from MEF files imported by the site

+- **schemas**: All registered metadata schemas for the site

+- **status**: All possible status values for metadata records

 Request example::